preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 + **Publishing Apps**: You can select one publishing app to show metrics for.
 If you don't, all Publishing Apps will be shown.
 Available for Pages only.
 + **Page Types**: You can select one page type to show metrics for.
 If you don't, all page types will be shown.
 Available for Pages only.

 For the scope "User Activity" no further options are shown here.
-You sett Metrics, see below.
+You set Metrics, see below.

 Metrics
 *********